jszinai/WEAP-SWITCH-WECC/README.md

 # Figures

-1. The R script "XXX" is used to create Figures X, X, X, X, X, with the data output from WEAP into the csv files in the X folder
+The R script "XXX" is used to create Figures 4C, 6A, 6B, 6C, 6D, 7B, 7C, 8, and 9 with the data output from WEAP into the csv files in the X folder, and 2 additional Excel files "XX" and "XX" that map some attributes to the WEAP results for easier aggregation and plotting.